TtheBC01/Cloud-in-a-Box/README.md

 ### TODO:

-1. Write a docker-compose file to bring up IDE stack with argo tunnel.
-2. Add docker cli utilities to the base image so docker engine can be used remotely.
+1. Add docker cli utilities to the base image so docker engine can be used remotely.
-3. Figure out what is causing the user to have to provide credentials twice.
-4. Make the login form prettier
+2. Make the login form prettier